UnsubCentral

 The Challenge

-Sales teams sending promotional emails from Outlook posed a compliance risk, exposing businesses to severe financial penalties and potential reputational damage.
+Sales teams sending promotional emails—including any message promoting products or services, which are subject to CAN-SPAM compliance—posed a compliance risk, exposing businesses to severe financial penalties and potential reputational damage.
 To address this, companies needed a solution that integrated with Microsoft Office 365, enabling automatic compliance checks to protect both the organization and its clients.

 The Solution